Flushing Water Systems for Reopening

 Please consider capturing and reusing the flushed water for outdoor watering or cleaning purposes.

 Flushing pipes is a precaution that should be taken after any shutdown of more than a few days.
-Depending on the complexity of a building’s water system, facility managers should develop a comprehensive water management program for this process, but it should not replace a facility-specific Water Management Plan.
+Depending on the complexity of a building’s water system, facility managers should develop a comprehensive water management program for this process.
+It should not replace a facility-specific Water Management Plan.

 Please visit our Flushing Water Systems FAQs for additional information about flushing pipes after a shutdown.